Asynchronous Messaging Primer

 - Retry Pattern.
 A sender or receiver might be unable connect to a queue, but the reasons for this failure may be temporary and quickly pass.
 The Retry pattern describes how to handle this situation in order to add resiliency to an application.

 - Scheduler Agent Supervisor Pattern.
 Messaging is often used as part of a workflow implementation.
 The Scheduler Agent Supervisor pattern demonstrates how messaging can be used to coordinate a set of actions across a distributed set of services and other remote resources, and enable a system to recover and retry actions that fail.

 - The article Idempotency Patterns on Jonathan Oliver’s blog.

-- The article Windows Azure Queues and Windows Azure Service Bus Queues - Compared and Contrasted on MSDN.
+- The article Microsoft Azure Queues and Microsoft Azure Service Bus Queues - Compared and Contrasted on MSDN.

-- The article Best Practices for Maximizing Scalability and Cost Effectiveness of Queue-Based Messaging Solutions on Windows Azure on MSDN.
+- The article Best Practices for Maximizing Scalability and Cost Effectiveness of Queue-Based Messaging Solutions on Microsoft Azure on MSDN.